BMI measures whether a person is at risk of overweight disease. But is BMI a reliable tool? Read about how WW looks at the matter.

 Of course there are times when BMI is not the best method.
 It does not take into account gender or age, nor to the amount of bone, muscles and organs in the body.
 Therefore, it is also not a crucial measure for certain groups, such as athletes and bodybuilders.
 For these people, it is more fair to use other methods that take into account the actual dimensions of the body.
 Many of these are quite demanding and you need to measure repeatedly to get a fair score.

 WW Freestyle is a safe way to lose weight.
 At the beginning of your weight journey it may valuable to be aware of your Body Mass Index , so you have an idea of your health risks in relation to your weight.
-With the help of Weight Watchers, you recommend that you lose weight at a rate of 1-2 lb per week, without having to count calories or going hungry.
+With the help of WW, we recommend that you lose weight at a rate of 1-2 lb per week, without having to count calories or going hungry.

 Feel free to measure your waist size to get a more complete picture of your weight.
 How to use: